 How long is the Courtesy Visa processing time?

-The processing time for the Courtesy Visa depends on the workload of the Canadian Consulate.
-However, in general it can take from 1 week up to 2 months for this visa to be processed by the officials and for them to inform you of their decision.
+It can take from 1 week up to 2 months for the Courtesy visa to be processed by the officials and for them to inform you of their decision.
+However, the processing time for the Courtesy Visa depends on the workload of the Canadian Consulate.

 The Courtesy Visa is usually given as a multiple-entry visa with a validity of up to 3 years.
 However, since this is a Temporary Canada Visa, you are not allowed to stay in Canada for more than 6 months at a time.

 It is usually recommended to stay in the country only for the time that you have official duties and then return to your home country.
 Afterwards, if you have official duties again, you may return, but again you cannot stay for more than 6 months.

 Can I Bring my Dependents With Me With a Courtesy Visa?

 Since the Courtesy Visa is a similar visa to the Diplomatic and Official Visa, then you are allowed to bring your dependents with you to Canada for your trip.
 Dependents in this case are your spouse or common law partner and children under 22 years old.